Poland offers to buy J&J shots from Denmark

 Poland, the largest country in the European Union’s eastern wing, has so far fully vaccinated over 3.1 million people out of a population of around 38 million.

-Reporting by Alan Charlish and Anna Wlodarczak-Semczuk in Warsaw, Nikolaj Skydsgaard in Copenhagen, editing by Gareth Jones
+Reporting by Alan Charlish and Anna Wlodarczak-Semczuk in Warsaw, Nikolaj Skydsgaard in Copenhagen, Michael Kahn in Prague, editing by Gareth Jones, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.